QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 Other Costs When Moving To Granada

-INSIDER TIP : What NOT to buy in Spain- Consumer electronics are often more expensive in Spain.
-If you can buy your cell phones and laptops in the US and bring them with you, I recommend that.
+INSIDER TIP: What NOT to buy in Spain—Consumer electronics are often more expensive in Spain.
+I recommend buying cell phones and laptops in the US and bringing them with you.
 I bought a new laptop while living in Granada.
-My Macbook Air cost 944€, an 28% premium over buying the same model in the US.
+My MacBook Air cost 944€, an 28% premium over buying the same model in the US.

 Healthcare